adamnemecek/SwiftMIDI/README.md

 # SwiftMIDI

-Some usefull extensions for using CoreMIDI in swift.
+Some extensions for using CoreMIDI in swift.

 ## Iterate packet list with packets bigger than 256 bytes: